 Whatever – Lightweight Evernote Linux App

 As already mentioned, Whatever is a lightweight Evernote app for Linux.
 This electron app provides almost every single Evernote feature there is, natively, for your Linux desktop.
 The app, like many other electron apps, essentially loads up the web version of Evernote.
+Look at this site 24×7 Outsource Support.
 But it enhances the ability of features by providing extensive desktop integration via the electron framework.

 Whatever does almost everything you’d expect out of an Evernote app.
 Here are some of the notable features.